mozerpol/NotesFromLearning/learningVerilog/README.md

 And at this point I fortunatelly can run ModelSim on x64 bit Debian.

 #### Using docker <a name="123"></a>
+Without installing 32-bit libraries you can try with docker, I also described it here, it's my other repo: https://github.com/mozerpol/modelsim-docker

 #### How to use <a name="124"></a>
 Ok, so how to run *ModelSim*?
 After installation, you can find it in: <br/>